 A Storage Unit

-If you have a large stockpot or even better, canning or pressure cooker, they are a great place to hide small gifts.
+They are a great place to hide small gifts if you have a large stockpot, canning, or pressure cooker.
 Depending on the size of the small gifts, you can hide quite a few things in one of those big pots!

-Hopefully this list, which is not exhaustive by any means, will give you some good ideas for hiding your children’s gifts this year, and even maybe provide a springboard for more of your own ideas.
+Hopefully, this list of places to hide gifts, which is not exhaustive by any means, will give you some good ideas for hiding your children’s gifts this year and even maybe provide a springboard for more of your own ideas.